xml-director/xmldirector.bookalope/docs/source/README.rst

 API
 ---

-There is only one publiv API method in order to interact with Bookalope from XML Director code (see ``xmldirector/bookalope/browser/api.py``)::
+There is only one public API method in order to interact with Bookalope from XML Director code (see ``xmldirector/bookalope/browser/api.py``)::

   convert_bookalope(context, source, cover=None, formats=[], title=u'', author=u'', prefix=None)